-Do: if you think your interests will be a social ice-breaker and professionally relevant.
+Do: if you think your personal interests will be a social ice-breaker and professionally relevant.
 It is becoming increasingly easy to research interviewers and companies.
 If the hiring company sponsor an activity which genuinely interests you – include it.
 I was participating in a search recently where the company sponsored the fine arts and one of the candidates was a serious opera buff.
 The panel Chair and candidate had a brief aside on Liudmyla Monastyrska‘s role as Aida.
 It was a clear differentiator in that particular hiring process with a number of equal candidates.
 Confirmation bias exists.

 Don’t: claim to have interests which are not real.
 If the last book you read was the Spark Notes from a university course, or the last movie you saw was Ghost or your idea of haute cuisine is opening a takeaway carton, best not to mention them as interests.
 You could be asked.

-So like any other part of your CV the interest section is an opportunity to be strategic.
+So like any other part of your CV the personal interest section is an opportunity to be strategic.
 So I say use it – but wisely!